Strange quark as a probe for new physics in the Higgs sector: Monte Carlo simulation

 \section{Monte Carlo simulation}

 The main Higgs boson production mechanism at \sqrts = \unit[250]{GeV} at the ILC is production in association with a $Z$ boson (``associated production''), $Zh$ (or $hZ$ -- each is used interchangeably throughout this paper).
 Accordingly, associated production is considered in this paper for generating the signal and some of the background events in both the \Zinv and \Zll decay channels.
+The tree-level Feynman diagram for $Zh$ is shown in Fig.~\ref{fig:feynman}.
 To a smaller degree, interference from $ZZ$- and $WW$-fusion contribute signal to the $Z\rightarrow e^+e^-$ and $Z\rightarrow\nu_e\bar{\nu}_e$ decay channels, respectively; however, only interference from $ZZ$-fusion is included in this paper.\footnote{Interference from $WW$-fusion is excluded because our \Zinv signal samples only include $\nu_{\mu}\bar{\nu}_{\mu}$ and $\nu_{\tau}\bar{\nu}_{\tau}$ final states -- if the $\nu_{e}\bar{\nu}_{e}$ final state was included, the interference would be built into the \Whizard cross section.
 Accordingly, the cross section from \Whizard is scaled by a factor of 1.5 to extrapolate to flavour-inclusive final states.
 However, this assumes only $s$-channel production of the neutrinos.}

-The Monte Carlo (MC) events used in this study were generated at centre-of-mass energy \sqrts = \unit[250]{GeV} using \Whizard~2.8.5~\cite{Whizard, Whizardv2.8.5} interfaced with \Pythia~6.4~\cite{Pythia6.4} for showering/hadronisation, \Tauola for polarised $\tau$ lepton decays~\cite{Tauola1990, Tauola2006, Tauola2012}, and \GuineaPig~\cite{GuineaPig} and \CirceTwo~\cite{Circe, Circe2} for beam spectrum effects.
+The Monte Carlo (MC) events used in this study were generated at centre-of-mass energy \sqrts = \unit[250]{GeV} using \Whizard[2.8.5]~\cite{Whizard, Whizardv2.8.5} interfaced with \Pythia[6.4]~\cite{Pythia6.4} for showering/hadronisation, \Tauola for polarised $\tau$ lepton decays~\cite{Tauola1990, Tauola2006, Tauola2012}, and \GuineaPig~\cite{GuineaPig} and \CirceTwo~\cite{Circe, Circe2} for beam spectrum effects.

 The generated events were reconstructed with \MarlinReco~\cite{MarlinReco}, using a full simulation of the ILD detector based on \GeantFour~\cite{Geant4} in the \DDFourhep framework~\cite{DD4hepEPJ, DD4hep}.
 The reconstructed events were persistified as DSTs, an LCIO\footnote{LCIO version~02-15-04~\cite{LCIOv02-15-04} was used for processing all of the input miniDSTs analysed in this paper.}~\cite{LCIO} event data model, and further refined as miniDSTs~\cite{miniDSTs}, a slimmed version of DST which also includes the results of the LCFIPlus\footnote{LCFIPlus is a software framework for vertex and jet finding as well as for jet flavour tagging at future $e^+e^-$ linear colliders.}~\cite{LCFIPlus} $b$-, $c$-, and $o$- (i.e., ``other'' -- strange, light, or gluon) jet tagger scores.